Click on any of the questions below for the answers to some of the most commonly asked questions about Close the Loop and recycling.

 To give some idea of the benefit for the planet, for every 1 tonne of print consumables collected, recycled and recovered by Close the Loop, over 10 times more carbon is saved through the avoided use of virgin materials.

 The products recovered from the Close the Loop process include plastics, metals (ferrous and non-ferrous), ink and toner.
 Metals are sent for smelting in Australia.
 Plastics are separated by plastic type where possible and refined.
 The refined product is then sold as a raw material for manufacturing in Australia and elsewhere in the world.
 Specific inkjet plastics along with inkjet ink is used to manufacture the Enviroliner pens.
 Ink is also refined and mixed and sold as a printing ink for flexographic applications.
-Some of the recovered plastic goes into making rulers and eWood.
+Some of the recovered plastic goes into making eWood.

 The Material Safety Data Sheets (MSDS) available from the manufacturer provide comprehensive information about the environmental and health & safety hazards and risks associated with use and disposal of cartridges.
 Placing a cartridge in a bag for recycling is the same as placing a cartridge in a bag for landfill disposal; in both cases the cartridges are intact and the exposure to toner or ink is extremely low.